LeQuint/Chess/README.md

 ### MongoDB and Passport
 The database schema is in [User.js](/models/Users.js) and the authentication strategy is in [authentication.js](/config/authentication.js).
 Please note that key.js is not commited to public repository since it contains login information to my MongoDB Atlas account.

-Each user stores very basic information as shown the database schema
+Each user entry stores very basic information as shown in the following database schema:
 ```javascript
 const UserSchema = new mongoose.Schema({
     name: {